 Many of the recipes in Hazana call for eggs and dairy products, so while this is a great book for vegetarians, it would be less useful for vegans.
 And while the author notes the prohibition in kosher cooking of serving milk and meat dishes togtether, she has missed the opportunity to offer parve substitutions in some of the more obvious candidates.
 For instance, a potato and carrot kugel lists butter as one of the ingredients.
 However I suspect that many readers might want to serve this at a meaty meal.
 I doubt that figuring out modifications would be beyond the abilities of any competent cook though.

-Hazana means feeding, nourishment or nutrition in Hebrew, which seems like a highly appropriate name for this lovely book of Jewish vegetarian recipes.
+Hazana means feeding, nourishment or nutrition in Hebrew.
+It seems like a highly appropriate name for this lovely book of Jewish vegetarian recipes.
 All the dishes – even the desserts – are bursting with vegetables and fruits, seasoned with fresh and dried herbs and exotic and familiar spices.
 The country of origin of each recipe is given, and often its name in the local language alongside its English title.

 I tested out the recipe for kasha with mushrooms (kasha met schveml) which originates in Poland and Russia.
 Despite my Ashkenazi heritage, kasha was not something I grew up eating, so this recipe was new to me.
 It was easy to prepare and the results were nutty, buttery, savoury and delicious!
-I was bracing myself for resistance from Kipper, who can be a bit funny sometimes about both mushrooms and grains, but it even got a thumbs up from her.
+I was bracing myself for resistance from my daughter Kipper, who can be a bit funny sometimes about both mushrooms and grains, but it even got a thumbs up from her.
 Result!

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)